Warwick, NY: A Complete Guide by a local

 I grew up surrounded by black dirt fields, apple orchards and farmers markets on the weekends.
 Who knew all of the above could be a mere 50 miles from the craziness of the urban jungle, New York City?

-The town has a influx of people who moved up from NYC and possibly still commute to there for work.
+The town has an influx of people who moved up from NYC and possibly still commute there for work.
 Most people own their homes and the average income for the town of Warwick is about $80,000.

 Guide to Warwick

 As an adult, I appreciate where I grew up so much more and I love sharing it.
-When I meet someone new and tell them where I’m from I assume they will have never of it, but more often than not they do.
+When I meet someone new and tell them where I’m from I assume they have never of it, but more often than not they have.